 - The absolute value of the present low minus the previous close

-The calculation of the average true range for the first period is like the following.
+The calculation of the average true range for the first period is:

 Welles proposed using a smoothed average of 14 days.
 So, in the above formula, n equals 14.
-Firstly, we’ve to average the true range for the first 14 days, and from that, we’ll get our first average true range.
-After that, the next ATRs will be calculated using an exponential moving average.
-In this case, we’ll utilize the following formula.
+The average of the true range is calculated for the first 14 days, and from that result, the first average true range is returned.
+The next ATRs will be calculated using an exponential moving average with the following formula:

-The standard value of n is 14, as the average volatility over the previous 14 days is exposed by ATR, and it is thought that a 14-day period provides the most accurate outcomes.
+The standard value of n is 14, as the average volatility over the previous 14 days is shown by ATR.

 Read More: How to Calculate 7 Day Moving Average in Excel

-Let’s assume we have a report on the Stock Price of “ABC” Company in our hand.
-This dataset includes the High, Low, and Close prices of this certain stock from 24 March 2021 to 26 April 2021.
-We’ve used Freeze Panes to accommodate the full picture of the dataset.
+This dataset showcases a report on the Stock Price of the “ABC” Company.
+It includes the High, Low, and Close prices of stock from 24 March 2021 to 26 April 2021.
+Freeze Panes was used.

-Step 01: Determine Present High Minus Present Low
+Step1 – Determine the Present High Minus the Present Low

-- Firstly, select cell F5 and enter the following formula into that cell.
+- Select F5 and enter the following formula.

 =C5-D5

-- Thirdly, bring the cursor to the bottom-right corner of cell F5 and it will look like a plus (+) sign.
+- At the bottom-right corner of F5, the cursor will display a plus (+) sign.
 It’s the Fill Handle tool.
-Then, double-click on it to use the tool.
+Double-click it.

 Read More: How to Get Average Time in Excel

-Step 02: Calculate Present High Minus Previous Close
+Step 2 – Calculate the Present High Minus the Previous Close

-- Initially, select cell G6 and write down the following formula.
+- Select G6 and enter the following formula.

 =ABS(C6-E5)

-Here, C6 and E5 represent the present high price and the previous close price respectively.
+C6 and E5 represent the present high price and the previous close price.
 The ABS function returns the absolute value of their difference.
-That means it always gives a positive value.
+It always returns a positive value.

 Read More: How to Calculate Average, Minimum And Maximum in Excel

-Step 03: Compute Present Low Minus Previous Close
+Step 3 – Compute the Present Low Minus the Previous Close

 =ABS(D6-E5)